At Holy Trinity we give high priority to the teaching and learning of phonics and early reading.

 This approach is carefully monitored by the KS1 Assistant Head Teacher.
-Children in Year 1 take a National Phonics Screening Test: we have consitently above national averages.
+Children in Year 1 take a National Phonics Screening Test: we have consistently above national averages.

 Information about our approach can be found in the links below.

-To develop early reading, we use books from a scheme called Bug Club.
-These books are categorised into phases and sets of sounds which link to the child’s stage of learning and link to the sounds the children are learning during their phonics lessons.
+To develop early reading, we use books that are categorised into phases and sets of sounds which link to the child’s stage of learning and link to the sounds the children are learning during their phonics lessons.

 During early reading development, the children are assessed regularly to identify the sounds they are secure on.
 This informs the choice of reading book the children will read in class.
 They read the book in class as a whole group and on an individual basis and then take the book home to share with their parents.